Independent Workers' Union of Great Britain: Organising cleaners at University of London

 Following further strikes in 2017 and 2018, the University of London released a statement in June 2018 declaring that they would begin to bring some of their outsourced staff back in house.
 Although the statements were vague on timings, some concessions were made to the IWGBs demands, including an acknowledgement that direct action had influenced the decision.
 Following the statements, the IWGB organised a further strike for 6 June to keep up the pressure on the university for concrete commitments.

-Courier and delivery work
+Organising courier and delivery workers

-The IWGB has argued that 'independent contractors' for Uber, Deliveroo and other delivery firms are in fact employees and has achieved notable court decisions in this area.
+The IWGB has argued that 'independent contractors' for Uber, Deliveroo and other delivery firms are in fact 'workers' and has achieved notable court decisions in this area.

 Deliveroo

 In June 2018 Justice Simler gave the IWGB permission to challenge a 2017 ruling of the Central Arbitration Committee in the High Court, claiming that it was arguable that the CAC should have considered the rights of Deliveroo riders to bargain collectively as enshrined in Article 11 of the European Convention on Human Rights.
 The IWGB has so far raised just short of £25000 to cover the legal costs of the case.
 In a separate case, the IWGB assisted Deliveroo couriers in Brighton after they spontaneously protested over a lack of work.
 The IWGB demanded that Deliveroo implement a hiring freeze, as well as an increase in payment for deliveries from £4 to £5.
 Following these actions, Deliveroo wrote a letter to their couriers in Brighton stating that they would implement a hiring freeze, unrelated to the demands made by the IWGB.